PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-8/autoscaling-simulation-lab.md

 * Google Cloud Project Id

-1. You can login into your GCP account with the following command:
+1. You can login into your GCP account with the following command

 `gcloud auth login`

-2. Then you can create a project in the console or by issuing the following command:
+2. Then you can create a project in the console or by issuing the following command

 `gcloud projects create my-project --set-as-default`

 * Google Application Default Credentials

-1. To create the necessary credentials for the SDK, use this command:
+1. To create the necessary credentials for the SDK, use this command

 `gcloud auth application-default login`